IntersectAustralia/excel-fu/module-2/index.markdown

 title: Module 2
 ---
 <div class="objective">
-Learning Objective: Able to explore data by sorting, filtering, formatting, charting and pivot tables
+Learning Objective: To explore the data by sorting, filtering, formatting, charting and pivot tables
 </div>

 ## Exploring the Daily Weather Data